tbergama/rmp-spatial-join/README.md

 ### Example Run

-This is an example of a successful run of the utility.
-In this case, the data file is located at `C:\path\to\data.csv`, the polygon shapefile is located at `C:\path\to\polygons.shp`, the latitude and longitude column names in the data file are `Latitude` and `Longitude` respectively, and the data file uses `<Null>` to indicate null values.
+This is an example of a successful run of the utility:

 ```
 (rmp-spatial-join) rmp-spatial-join>python assign_polys.py -d "C:\path\to\data.csv" -p "C:\path\to\polygons.shp" --lat Latitude --lon Longitude --nullvals "<Null>"